QubesOS/qubes-doc/common-tasks/block-devices.md

 #Command Line Tool Guide
 The command-line tool you may use to mount whole USB drives or their partitions is `qvm-block`, a shortcut for `qvm-device block`.

-`qvm-block` only sees device-nodes and may not use names you expect!
-So make sure to have the drive available in the sourceVM before listing available block devices (step 1.) to find out it's its ID.
+`qvm-block` won't recognise your device by any given name, but rather the device-node the sourceVM assigns.
+So make sure you have the drive available in the sourceVM, then list the available block devices (step 1.) to find the corresponding device-node.

 In case of a USB-drive, make sure it's attached to your computer.
 If you don't see anything that looks like your drive, run `sudo udevadm trigger --action=change` in your USB-qube (typically `sys-usb`)